Getting Rid of Flies on Your Patio

 Cover Trash and Compost Bins

 Rotting food in your trash cans or even an organic composter can attract flies.
-Keep these covered tightly and take trash to the curb for pickup regularly.
+Keep these covered tightly and take the trash to the curb for pickup regularly.
 A closed composter will also keep insects at bay while allowing you to recycle food scraps and grass clippings.
 If you prefer to maintain a compost pile instead, add a layer of dried leaves or straw to cover wet waste like food scraps to deter flies.

 Remove Standing Water